Naval Health Clinic Cherry Point: Navy Medicine Readiness Training Command Cherry Point

-Coastal North Carolina Marketplace
+Defense Health Network Atlantic

-Naval Health Clinic Cherry Point is a component of the Coastal Carolina Marketplace alongside Naval Medical Center Camp Lejeune.
-Partnership between the two facilities provides patients with broader access to medical care within the MCAS Cherry Point & Camp Lejeune regions.
+As of October 2023, Naval Health Clinic Cherry Point is a component of the Defense Health Network Atlantic.

 Patient Care and Current Operations

 Naval Health Clinic Cherry Point's current operating hours are from 07:30 A.M. to 4:00 P.M.
 EST. The clinic offers a variety of out-patient medical services, to include physical therapy, behavioral health, family medicine and pharmacy.
 In mid-2022, the Cherry Point Women's Health Clinic opened in the facility's Medical Homeport Red Team area.
 The walk-in clinic operates every Tuesday from 8AM to 12 PM and offers a variety of contraceptives with no appointment necessary.